andersonaddo/compliance-by-design-experiments/schema_analysis/README.md

 So, this report is meant to be a report to give anyone who is designing or implementing any of these systems an idea of certain pitfalls and caveats of the problem space.

+## Assumptions

+We assume that the schema contains a single table with one row for each user, which we refer to as the _User Record_.
+User records typically contain at least some ssensitive information, such as a password hash.

 ## The patterns observed

 <img src="diagrams/LinkTypes.png" alt="linktypes" width="300" align = "left"/> This diagram shows the 4 different types of FK links that we saw in the schemas that we observed.
 They'll be explained from top to bottom:

 **Forward Link (FL)**: This is a FK link that points further away from the user record.
-It can also be from between two normal records, but the main point is that the link flowed form a record that is "closer" to the user's record (in the users table) to one that is "further".
+It can also be from between two normal records, but the main point is that the link flows from a record that is "closer" to the user's record (in the users table) to one that is "further" (in terms of the number of steps taken).

 **Backwards Link (BL)**: These are essentially the opposite of FLs, and they can also be between two normal records.
 So, they flow from a record that is further from a user record to one that is closer.

 **Inferred Link (IL)**: In practice, these were only observed to be BLs, but in theory they can also be FLs as well.
 Inferred links are links between tables that use something other than the primary key of the table being linked (like, for example, linking to the users table using `email` instead of `user_id`).

 **Ghost Link (GL)**: These are essentially non-existent links that *should* exist between tables, but don't.
 A classic example is a table that stores IPs and sessions but doesn't give information about which user performed which session.
-This is a problem that can't be solved by our hypothetical system, but is still something we kept note of.s
+This is a problem that can't be solved by our hypothetical system, but is still something we kept note of.

 Examples of maps with all of these will be shown later (all from the schemas we observed).

 So, in general, it was observed that BLs are more common than FLs, and FLs coming directly from a user record are especially uncommon.
-Inferred links (and especially ghost links) in general were very uncommon, but did occur nonetheless (link, in session recording).
+Inferred links (and especially ghost links) in general were very uncommon, but did occur nonetheless (e.g., in session recording).

 ## Immediate Things to Think About